 Examining Your Bone Marrow

-- Your doctor gives you a shot to numb the area near your hipbone.
+- Your health care provider gives you a shot to numb the area.

-- Your doctor makes a small cut in your skin.
+- Your health care provider makes a small cut in your skin.

 Bone Marrow Aspiration (BMA)

-- Your doctor inserts a needle that goes into the marrow of your hipbone.
+- Your health care provider inserts a needle that goes into the marrow of your bone.
+You may feel pressure as the needle is inserted into the bone.
 When the needle is all the way in, you may feel a deep, aching pain.

-- Your doctor uses a syringe to draw out about a tablespoon of liquid called bone marrow aspirate.
-You may feel stinging and pulling in your hip and down your leg.
+- Your health care provider uses a syringe to draw out about a tablespoon of liquid called bone marrow aspirate.
+If the needle was inserted into your hipbone, you may feel stinging and pulling in your hip and down your leg.

 Bone Marrow Biopsy (BMB)

-- Your doctor puts the needle in again to take out a piece of solid marrow.
+- Your health care provider puts the needle in again to take out a piece of solid marrow.
 You may feel some pressure while the needle is going in.

-- Your doctor loosens the marrow sample to get it out.
+- Your health care provider loosens the marrow sample to get it out.
 You may feel a little jerk.

-- Your doctor takes out about half an inch of bone marrow core.
+- YYour health care provider takes out about half an inch of bone marrow core.

 Risks of Giving a Bone Marrow Sample